Sharpen the Spec, Cut the Code: A Case for Generative File System with SYSSPEC: : A Case for Generative FS

 One benefit of a specification-based generative FS is the enhancement of the evolvability.
 In this section, we evolve the design of \sys with 10 well-known Ext4's features (\autoref{tab:ext4_features}) using spec patches\footnote{The Appendix supplements the DAG structures of the patches used for specifying these features.}, as a case study.
 These ten features are classified into four categories that current \spec can support: (I) \emph{File structure modification}, which modifies the underlying data structures within the file system; (II) \emph{Design update for existing operations}, which modifies the specific behavior of existing operations, without altering the intended outcome of these operations; (III) \emph{New functionalities implementation} with new operations; (IV) \emph{Hyperparameters or metadata modification}, e.g., changing the FS's block size from 32-bit to 48-bit. \autoref{tab:ext4_features} presents the specific type of each feature and a brief description of its implementation logic.

 \myparagraph{Example: Extent.} This feature transforms the file structure from individual blocks into \texttt{extents}.
 Each extent records a segment of contiguous blocks, facilitating sequential reads and writes.
-The modification process (\autoref{fig:design-feature-prealloc}) begins by altering the low-level file operations in \texttt{lowlevel\_file} (and corresponding initializations) to incorporate new extent-based file I/O operations.
-Subsequently, the \texttt{inode\_management} module is modified to invoke these new extent operations, ultimately serving as the root node, making the complete set of new operations visible to the entire system.
+The modification process (\autoref{fig:design-feature-prealloc}) begins by defining new data structure for \texttt{extent} and \texttt{inode}.
+Then, it updates the low-level file operations in \texttt{lowlevel\_file} (and corresponding initializations) to incorporate new extent-based file I/O operations. \REVISE{Subsequently, the \texttt{inode\_management} module is modified to invoke these new extent operations.
+Since the new \texttt{inode\_management} provides the same guarantee as the original \texttt{inode\_management}, the new \texttt{inode\_management} serves as the root node of the entire patch and directly replaces the original one, making the complete set of new operations visible to the entire system. }